Research Topics

 Read the summary

 National Water Model (NWM) is a hydrologic model that simulates the streamflow over the entire continental United States.
-The project aims to assess and improve the prediction of rapid snowmelt caused by Rain-on-Snow events in the Sierra Nevada and Cascade mountains by NWM.
+The project aims to assess and improve the prediction of rapid snowmelt caused by Rain-on-Snow events in the Sierra Nevada and Cascade Mountains by NWM.

-I worked on reviewing literature, compiling hydro-climatic data, and analyzing the soil moisture data.
+I worked on reviewing the literature, compiling hydro-climatic data, and analyzing the soil moisture data.
 Moreover, I created a real-time webmap to visualize the rain-on-snow risks to inform decision-makers.

 Missing the main load?
 Quantifying marine debris loadings from storm drain and river margin sources in the San Diego River